-Updated as of January 2018
+Updated as of August 1, 2018

-- Completion of a degree equivalent to a four-year U.S. Bachelor’s degree from a recognized university
+- completion of a degree equivalent to a four-year U.S. Bachelor’s degree from a recognized university

-- Statement of Purpose
+- statement of purpose

-- Résumé (full time work experience is recommended)
+- résumé (full time work experience is recommended)

-- Two letters of recommendation from supervisors or professors
+- two letters of recommendation from supervisors or professors

-- Foreign language test is required of all applicants who have earned their undergraduate degree from a country where the official language is not English.
+a foreign language test is required of all applicants who have earned their undergraduate degree from a country where the official language is not English.
 Any of the following tests taken within the past two years are accepted: